Want to do this holiday Guided?

 Terrain

-Your route will be a mixture of traffic-free cycleways, gravel tracks and occasional quiet roads, shared with vehicle traffic.
-You will encounter more traffic passing through the towns of Cadiz and Jerez.
+Your route combines traffic-free cycleways, gravel tracks, and the occasional quiet road, with heavier traffic to be expected when passing through Cádiz and Jerez.

 You will experience some brief sections of rough terrain that is loose in nature, including small rocks and bumpy surfaces where it is more difficult to gain traction.
 You can find more information on riding on gravel surfaces here in our Guide to Gravel Trails